gluis/CiteUptime/README.md

 # CiteUptime

-A site monitoring tool written in python to check to see if a site is up and the selected page(s) are responding properly
+A site monitoring tool written in python to check to see if a site is up and the selected page(s) are responding properly.
+You can bypass pinging the site initially if the site ignores pings (e.g. some serverless services ignore them).
+Just set

+    ping: False

+Otherwise, set to

+    ping: True.

 ### Usage
 You only need to configure it once, then run it.
 It spawns one thread per site you give it.